The Answer is Fun!

 Canada's Wonderland Drone Policy

-All drones (Unmanned Aerial Systems) are prohibited at (in) all Cedar Fair parks, including Canada's Wonderland and any unauthorized drone(s) observed over Canada's Wonderland will be reported to Transport Canada and local law enforcement, regardless of its point of origin or operation.
+All drones (Unmanned Aerial Systems) are prohibited at (in) all Cedar Fair parks, including Canada's Wonderland, with the sole exception of the company’s certified Pilot-In-Command listed on the park's Special Flight Operations Certificate.
+Any unauthorized drone(s) observed over Canada's Wonderland will be reported to Transport Canada and local law enforcement, regardless of its point of origin or operation.
 According to Transport Canada, drones must fly at least 30 metres away from vehicles and the public (if weighing more than 250g up to 1kg) or at least 75 metres away from vehicles and the public (if weighing more than 1 kg up to 35 kg).
 If it’s believed any drone flying near Canada’s Wonderland property poses a risk to public safety, the safety of staff and/or violates Transport Canada guidelines, it will be reported to the relevant authorities.

 Online Ticket Deals